Rockmelon wrapped in prosciutto with lots of ground black pepper on top 👌🏻 @ Canyonleigh https://t.co/ayKStscrnu

 Green Eat everyday (Go)

 This is the same labelling logo you’ll spot if you shop at Sainsbury’s supermarket in the UK as I’ve done.
 Take a look at the three Traffic Light examples I snapped on their yoghurt, milk and biscuits in the photos.
 You quickly get used to looking at how many ‘reds’ are on a food label.
-Traffic Lights were preferred by health and consumer groups, but were rejected by the food industry.
+Traffic Lights were preferred by consumer groups, but were rejected by the food industry.
 Probably because it’s easier to see at a glance than the %DI.

 Am I in favour of the Health Stars?

 At this early point, no. I do prefer the Health Stars over the simplistic Traffic Light system which had only the ONE set of criteria for ALL foods.
 You can’t compare an oil with 100 per cent fat with a loaf of bread with only 3 per cent fat – they each need their own set of criteria for any guide to be meaningful.
-Read my reasons why on Gemma O’Hanlon’s guest post on the Traffic Light Tracker App here.
+Read my reasons why on Jemma O’Hanlon’s guest post on the Traffic Light Tracker App here.

-- One drawback of the Tick is that manufacturers have to pay to be included in the system and small food companies can’t always afford the impost even though their foods may be healthy.
+• One drawback of the Tick is that manufacturers have to pay to be included in the system and small food companies can’t always afford the impost even though their foods may be healthy.

-- It’s gone through many rounds of revisions with later edits for dairy foods to allow them to be rated without penalty due their higher natural levels of saturated fat as you can see.
+• It’s gone through many rounds of revisions with later edits for dairy foods to allow them to be rated without penalty due their higher natural levels of saturated fat as you can see.
 Ditto for nuts.

-- It can’t tell you everything about a food e.g. it doesn’t look at how many additives are present; it misses out on vitamins (vitamin B12 say) or minor minerals (selenium say); how processed and refined it is; or whether it’s local-grown or organic or free-from; or even whether it’s a whole food or not.
+• It can’t tell you everything about a food e.g. it doesn’t look at how many additives are present; it misses out on vitamins (vitamin B12 say) or minor minerals (selenium say); how processed and refined it is; or whether it’s local-grown or organic or free-from; or even whether it’s a whole food or not.
 You don’t get the whole story about a food’s value.
 So it’s only ONE tool to help you choose healthier packaged foods.

-- It’s based on the government’s idea of what is healthy food AT THIS MOMENT.
+• It’s based on the government’s idea of what is healthy food AT THIS MOMENT.
 So saturated fat, salt and sugars take you down but in five years time maybe it will something else e.g. there is a lot of dissent about which type of saturated fat is really harmful i.e. is saturated fat from butter or cream ok?
 Hopefully HSR will be revised and updated as knowledge changes.

-- Portion size is not taken into account as all foods are compared on an equal weight or volume basis.
-But we eat varying weights of food – compare a tablespoon or 20g jam in comparison with a 370ml can of soft drink.
-Both are compared on the same 100g or 100mL basis here.
+• Portion size is not taken into account, as all foods are compared on an equal weight or volume basis.
+But we eat varying weights of food – compare a tablespoon or 20 g jam in comparison with a 370 ml can of soft drink.
+Both are compared on the same 100 g or 100 mL basis here.

-- It’s voluntary so I doubt that manufacturers with low Ratings will bother to print them on their pack.
+• It’s voluntary so I doubt that manufacturers with low Ratings will bother to print them on their pack.
 Who wants to advertise that your food has only 1 or 2 Stars?
 Unlike electrical goods with their energy or water rating, this is a voluntary scheme.
 So consumers won’t get to see those foods high in sugar, salt and saturated fat that they should NOT be buying.
 I hope I’m wrong so I’ll wait and watch.

 What the Health Stars CAN help you with